sebastianromerocruz/CS1114-material/README.md

-# CS-UY 1114 Material
+<h1 align=center>CS-UY 1114 Material</h1>

-## NYU Tandon School of Engineering
+<h2 align=center>NYU Tandon School of Engineering</h2>

----

 ### Description

-A literal repository of CS-UY 1114 lecture material.

----
+This repository contains Prof. Sebastián Romero Cruz's CS 1114 lecture notes and practice problems.

 ### How To Use This Repo

-This repository contains Prof. Sebastián Romero Cruz's CS 1114 lecture notes and problems.
 The general structure of the repo is as follows:

 ```
 [ROOT]